What is your educational background?

 - B.S., Grove City College

 Proteins are synthesized by ribosomes as a linear sequence of amino acids.
 The sequence of amino acids in a protein is reflective of the gene sequence that codes for the protein.
 Beyond the genetic information, the primary structure holds all the information necessary for a protein to fold into an intricate, three-dimensional structure.
 This three-dimensional structure is the active, functional protein structure.
-It is also the structure of lowest free energy in the proteins normal environment.
 Unlike the genetic code, the "rules" for protein folding are not fully understood.

 What is the most important piece of advice you give students to help them succeed?